Henley Football Club

-The Henley Sharks Football Club is an Australian sports club headquartered in Henley Beach, South Australia.
+The Henley Sharks Football & Netball Club is an Australian sports club headquartered in Henley Beach, South Australia.
 Established in 1899, Henley's main sports are Australian rules football and netball.
 The football team currently plays in the Adelaide Footy League.
-The Henley 'Sharks' field 5 senior men's teams in the league, Division 2, Division 2 Reserves, C & D Grade plus an Under 18's.
-The sharks in recent years have also established women's teams along with the many many junior teams in the SANFL in grades ranging from Under 8's through to Under 16's boys & girls.
+The Henley 'Sharks' field 4 senior men's teams in the league, Division 2, Division 2 Reserves.
+The sharks in recent years have also established women's teams competing in Division 1, Division 1 Reserves along with the many many junior teams in the SANFL in grades ranging from Under 8's through to Under 18's boys & girls.

 The Henley FC has been affiliated with several different leagues over their history including the SAAFL, West Torrens District Football Association, Adelaide & Suburban Football League and the South Australian Football Association (SAFA).
 The Henley Sharks have also been known as Grange, Henley Beach, Henley & Grange, Henley Two Blues, Henley Eagles, Henley District & Old Scholars and Henley Greek.